 Exercises such as weight lifting, resistance training and cardio are excellent ways to increase muscle mass but nutrition also plays an important role in gaining muscle.

-Muscles are highly specialised contractile cells which are made up of primarily water and one-fifth protein.
-Therefore to maintain muscle size and build muscle, it is important to regularly consume protein rich meals and plenty of water.
+Muscles are highly specialised contractile cells that are made up of water and one-fifth of protein.
+Therefore to maintain muscle size and build muscle, it is important to regularly consume protein-rich meals and plenty of water.

 Nutritionists recommend that you consume the following foods along with an exercise routine to have optimal muscle gain;